damoxc/carp/README.md

 A rough plan is:

  - Add sysfs and procfs interfaces
- - Dynamic adding of carp interfaces
+ - Support for carp interfaces
+ - Ensure everything is async

 Known Issues
  - Only supports a single carp device